 The fungus attacks the stem, causing a rapid withering of the leaves, stunted growth, and wilting.
 It eventually kills the plant.

-You can treat these problems by keeping a close eye on the plant and remove any infected leaves or plants before they can spread.
+You can treat these problems by keeping a close eye on the plant and removing any infected leaves or plants before they can spread.
 You can also treat it with pesticides and fungicides if the problem is severe.